openstack-archive/tripleo-heat-templates/network/config/bond-with-vlans/README.md

 Configuration with System Management Network
 --------------------------------------------

-To enable the optional System Management network, create a Heat environment that looks something like this:
+The Management network is included for upgrade compatibility with previous versions, but disabled.
+To enable the optional System Management network, create a Heat environment that looks something like
+this:

   resource\_registry:
     OS::TripleO::Network::Management: ../network/management.yaml